DCC-EX/dcc-ex.github.io/docs/under-development/track-manager.rst

 ==========================================

 The requirements are only for operating DC locomotives.
 There is nothing to do in a pure DCC environment where no DC or analog locomotives are run, and only multiple DCC main or programming tracks exist.
-In order for TrackManagerTM to operate in DC mode, the motor shield must have a brake pin, and defined in your “config.h” motor shield definition.
+In order for TrackManager to operate in DC mode, the motor shield must have a brake pin, and defined in your “config.h” motor shield definition.
-Non-standard motor shields must be validated for compatibility and require a fourth Brake pin to be configured to run in DC{PWM} mode.
+Non-standard motor shields must be validated for compatibility and require a fourth Brake pin to be configured to run in DC(PWM) mode.
 A list of current Supported Motor Drivers can be found in the Advanced Options page.

 Do not attempt to connect two nylon insulated A & B tracks together and drive a DCC engine back and forth until someone bolder than you tries it first.
 Depending on how you Operate your Layouts with Insulated Blocks\Power districts you will require a relay switch to handle the connections when passing into or between any two divers waveform blocks like DCC to an outside contemporary power source track i.e., transformer.
 Never pass from DCC-EX to any other DCC or DC System.

-Some suggested precautions are to add 4 fuses on wires { -b +b, -a +a} to the Command Station connections.
+Some suggested precautions are to add 4 fuses on wires ( -b +b, -a +a) to the Command Station connections.
 Use 2A fuses for the Std L298P Motor Shield and or 5A fuses for the larger Motor board.

-'How do you run a EX-CommandStation in DC{PWM} mode'?
+'How do you run a EX-CommandStation in DC(PWM) mode'?
 =====================================================

-Using our new embedded TrackManagerTM feature with simple easy commands from a throttle or from a serial monitor we can change any insulated track A- H from DCC{PWM} to DC{PWM} and back in real time.
+Using our new embedded TrackManager feature with simple easy commands from a throttle or from a serial monitor we can change any insulated track A- H from DCC(PWM) to DC(PWM) and back in real time.

 * valid DCC modes are MAIN & PROG and OFF
 * valid DC modes are DC & DCX and OFF